-For full information about financial guidelines, you may consult Volunteer Essentials, our comprehensive policies document.
+For full information about financial guidelines, consult Volunteer Essentials, our comprehensive policies document.
 Volunteer Essentials is updated annually and is the primary GSUSA & GSWNY reference document to be consulted for general safety and planning guidelines.
-Volunteer Essentials can be accessed by visiting the Troop Basics page of gswny.org.
+Volunteer Essentials can be accessed by visiting the Volunteer page of gswny.org.